 Program Outcomes

-Upon completion of the MDiv degree, the graduate should manifest the following qualities and abilities in the four areas of priestly formation:
+Upon completion of the MDiv degree, the graduate should reach the following benchmarks in the four dimensions of priestly formation identified in the Program of Priestly Formation (6th edition):

 Intellectual Formation

-• Understands and communicates the biblical, historical, and doctrinal dimensions of Catholic belief and practice;
+6. Understands and communicates the biblical, historical, and doctrinal dimensions of Catholic belief and practice (para.
+292);

 Pastoral Formation

-• Competently prepares for and delivers liturgical rites according to the norms of the Church;
+8. Competently leads and collaborates with the faithful in the celebration of liturgical rites according to the norms of the Church (para.
+376);

 Degree Requirements